afbird/Week4_HW_TidyData/CodeBook.md

 subject_test.txt - test data regrading subject number for each observation made

-###Notes on the original (raw) data Some additional notes (if avaialble, otherwise you can leave this section out).

-##Creating the tidy datafile

-###Guide to create the tidy data file Description on how to create the tidy data file (1. download the data, ...)/

-###Cleaning of the data Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail
+HIGH-LEVEL DESCRIPTION OF CLEANING OF THE RAW DATA:

 Data cleansing consisted of loading data into R in the appropriate formats and linking the raw data qith the factors that identified the source of the information.
 In cleansing, training and test files for data, activities and subjects were merged.
-The names of the attributes collected had to be applied to each variable and the names of the activities performed were also applied to each observation record.
+The names of the attributes collected were applied to each variable and the names of the activities performed were also applied to each observation record.
 The desired attributes, consisting of means and standard deviations, were extracted and saved to a physical file after all steps had been taken.
 After the initial data file was prepared, a summary file of average values by attributes for each subject and activity was prepared and saved.

+STEPS FOLLOWED IN CREATION OF THE TIDY DATA SET AND THE SUMMARY DATA SET

 The solution steps sequence followed in the R Script were as follows: